Cars: Wireless networks; smarter, safer infrastructure

 Various related efforts are underway:

-Cooperative intersection collision avoidance system (CICAS) which might use vehicle or sensor-related data to delay a green light if someone else might miss a red light;
+Cooperative intersection collision avoidance system (CICAS) which might use vehicle or sensor-related data to delay a green light if someone else might be missing a red light;

 Vehicle infrastructure integration (VII) can communicate information about surroundings.
 Tire slippage information could be transmitted to authorities for better dispatching of snow crews.